syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/Multiple-Columns.md

-> Note: We can also add images to the dropdown items using internal source and external source.
+N> We can also add images to the dropdown items using internal source and external source.
 See Image Settings for details.

- See Also
+{% seealso %}

  Source for AutoComplete Control, How to match items in all the columns using AutoCompleteControl?

+{% endseealso %}